-This is the least regulated and most important component of any course.
-Reading is a crucial part of being a student - particularly an Arts student.
-It is the most powerful means available of exploring new worlds and forming or refining your own ideas, of learning what good writing is about, and of honing your own skills as an author.
+Reading is the most important component of any course and the key to doing well in coursework and examinations.
+Reading is the most powerful means available of exploring new worlds and forming or refining your own ideas, of learning what good writing is about, and of honing your own skills as an author.
 Once acquired, the habit of reading is never lost and it will enhance the quality of the rest of your life, regardless of what kind of work you find yourself doing in the future.

-Reading is, in any case, a habit all Politics students must acquire.
+Reading is a habit all Politics students must acquire.
 You are expected to read widely and carefully, not only for your formal coursework, but in relation to the topic as a whole.
-Independent reading is what will best equip you to succeed in the final examination.
-The most dedicated lecture and tutorial attendee will not gain pass marks in essays, tests or exams if his or her work shows no sign of being informed by reading and thinking.
-Lecture notes are not a suitable source of material for essays, and are unlikely to provide you with the depth and detail required to gain a passing grade in tests and examinations.
+Independent reading will equip you to succeed.
+Lecture notes are not a suitable source of material for essays, and are not intended to provide you with the depth and detail required for a good grade in tests and exams.